 Yes, all of our instructors will wear specially designed face shields.

 Yes, we require everyone over the age of two to wear a mask or a face covering while not in the water, at both our indoor and outdoor pools.
+For parent/guardian taking Tadpole and Swimboree class (baby classes), face shield are required while in the water and taking the lesson with the student.

 Yes, all children over the age of 2 are required to wear a mask, except for during swim lessons.